One of the things many people find it difficult when they visit New Zealand is understanding the accent and pronunciation of the locals.

 You'll often run into odd words used in the place of common English ones.
 For instance, New Zealanders call apartments "flats" and roommates "flatties" or "flatmates," and they also call clothes pins "pigs" and the middle of nowhere the "wop wops."

 The "chilly bin" is used to mean a portable cooler or sometimes even a refrigerator.
-If you're looking to rent a holiday home, a New Zealander might ask if you want to "book a bach," and they'll be sure to remind you to bring your jandles (flip-flops) and togs (swimsuit) if you're going to the beach or your hiking boots if you're going tramping through the forest.
+If you're looking to rent a holiday home, a New Zealander might ask if you want to "book a bach."
+They'll be sure to remind you to bring your jandles (flip-flops) and togs (swimsuit) if you're going to the beach or your hiking boots if you're going tramping through the forest.

 Kiwis cheers with "chur bro" and say "yeah nah" when they mean both yes and no at the same time.
 If you're ordering out at a restaurant, you might try some purple kumara (sweet potatoes), capsicum (bell peppers), feijoa (a tangy New Zealand fruit often mixed into smoothies), or a classic L&P (a lemonade-like soft drink that means Lemon and Paeroa).